Traderain/VolvoWrench/README.md

  - Check the roadmap file for more info!
 (I will try to update it)

   If you have any idea for a feature please make an Issue and I will most likely add it.

 ***

+Linux & Mac support:
+ - Try with wine/mono if it doesnt work switch to windows.

+***

 Thanks to:
   - CBenni for SEDT
   - Jeffrey "botman" Broome for BSP Tools